This blog was updated on December 8th, 2021

 - Defined contribution plans (such as 401k) = 2.3% of wages.

-- Defined benefit plans (such as a pension) = 1.6% of wages.
+- Defined benefit plans (such as a pension) = 1.1% of wages, down from the previous years.

-- Legally required benefits (such as workers’ compensation) = 7.7% of wages.
+- Legally required benefits (such as workers’ compensation) = 7.6% of wages or $2.77 per hour worked.

 Average cost of benefits administration